MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapteroffload/nf-netadapteroffload-net_adapter_offload_tx_checksum_capabilities_init.md

 Flags specifying the layer 3 protocol variations that the NIC can successfully perform Tx checksum on.

-### -param Layer4Flags

-Flags specifying the layer 4 protocol variations that the NIC can successfully perform Tx checksum on.

 ### -param EvtAdapterOffloadSetTxChecksum

 A pointer to the client driver's implementation of the [*EVT_NET_ADAPTER_OFFLOAD_SET_TX_CHECKSUM*](../netadapteroffload/nc-netadapteroffload-evt_net_adapter_offload_set_tx_checksum.md) callback function.